SaiSakethGK/fantasy-baseball-monorepo/README.md

 ### 5.5 Backend in-memory or persistent

-* I implemented an **in-memory backend** to keep the demo deterministic, fast, and simple for review.
+* Implemented an **in-memory backend** for the demo, also it's fast, and simple for review.
-* The state is explicitly structured to migrate to Redis/PostgreSQL (see §9).
+* The state is structured to migrate to Redis/PostgreSQL.

 ### 5.6 Optional bonus implemented